Silverdale saleroom: 01782 638100

 Multiple bidders can drive prices higher than fixed scrap rates.

-2. Collectible Value
+2. Collectable Value

 Some jewellery is worth more due to rarity or design.